Mortgage rates in Northern California have been relatively low since the early 2000s.

 San Jose is made up of a number of fine neighborhoods and here is a look at a few of those neighborhoods.

 - Willow Glen Neighborhood: Willow Glen has the charm of a small town in the middle of a big city.
-The community has a number of small businesses, beautiful walkable tree-lined streets and diverse architecture with many single-family homes.
+The community has a number of small businesses, beautiful walkable tree-lined streets, and diverse architecture with many single-family homes.
 Home values are high, but this neighborhood is considered to be one of the best neighborhoods to live in San Jose.
 This is an extremely friendly neighborhood.
 One point of interest is the neighborhood’s Christmas tree tradition.
-Every home in the neighborhood places a small tree in their front yard covered in colored lights.
+Every home in the neighborhood places a small tree in its front yard covered in colored lights.
 A single white light is placed on the tree.

 - West San Jose Neighborhood: The neighborhood of West San Jose is located on the Western end of the city near many of the big tech companies.
 This neighborhood is made up mainly of people who work in the tech industry and a good deal of the housing is apartments and townhouses.
 The neighborhood has well-kept streets and yards.
 The communities have at least two fair-sized shopping malls.
 The neighborhood is extremely upscale and most homes run a million dollars or more.
 The neighborhood is friendly and many believe this is a wonderful neighborhood to raise kids.